thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 	* Shares the same Namespace as the BRS model meaning it's probably a scrapped Player character
 	* The header suggests that there may have been a scrapped Multiplayer mode and this was the character for it
 	* Codenamed ZIG in the files
+	* Has almost as many bones as most of the BRS models and contains some Animation data (but not the same way to access it as most other models minus some equipment, gadgets and skills)

 ==================================================================
 * Tentative Name: Scripted Skeletal Character Rigging